pisv/gethandly.wiki-playground/Step-One.md

 	at org.eclipse.handly.internal.examples.basic.ui.model.FooModelTest.testFooModel(FooModelTest.java:40)
 ```

-That goes to show you that those little tests may have some value some times!
+That goes to show you that those little tests may have some value some times ;-)

 It appears that we forgot to start up the `FooModelManager` in the bundle's
 Activator.
 Let's not forget, then, to stop it too.